swiss-art-research-net/docs.swissartresearch/docs/et/person.md

 ### Knowledge

-This information category at present is lightly populated, but refers to a distinct genre of information regarding the knowledge of a documented person.
+This information category at present is lightly populated but refers to a distinct genre of information regarding the knowledge of a documented person.

 <table>
   <tr>